-Don’t worry — it’s surprisingly easy to make sure your holiday feast is gluten-free.
-In fact, you and your other guests probably won’t even notice.
+Don’t worry — it’s surprisingly easy to ensure your gluten-free holiday feast.
+You and your other guests probably won’t even notice.

-With regard to the stuffing, you can either omit the stuffing altogether or make a gluten-free stuffing that you and all your guests can enjoy.
-Similarly, the gravy can be thickened with a gluten-free alternative to conventional flour or can be thickened in another way, such as through the reduction method.
+You can either omit the stuffing or make a gluten-free stuffing you and all your guests can enjoy.
+Similarly, the gravy can be thickened with a gluten-free alternative to conventional flour or thickened in another way, such as through the reduction method.

 As previously mentioned, fresh turkey is inherently gluten-free.
 If you roast the turkey as it is, placing lemons inside the cavity instead of stuffing, that’s as simple as it gets.
 Brush the turkey with oil, sprinkle with herbs and roast it in the oven.
-This is one of the most simple and delicious recipes out there and proves that you don’t have to make things complicated to enjoy a gluten-free Thanksgiving.
+This is one of the most simple and delicious recipes, proving that you don’t have to make things complicated to enjoy a gluten-free Thanksgiving.

 - 6 to 8 garlic cloves

-- The recipe then advises that the wings should be tucked under and the drumsticks tied together.
-The bird should then be placed in a roasting pan, brushed with olive oil, sprinkled with herbs and roasted for approximately 1 hour.
+- The recipe advises that the wings should be tucked under and the drumsticks tied together.
+The bird should then be placed in a roasting pan, brushed with olive oil, sprinkled with herbs, and roasted for approximately 1 hour.

-- After 1 hour has passed, the turkey should be covered with foil and roasted for a further 2 hours or more, basting occasionally, until a thermometer in the thickest part of the thigh reads 170 to 175 degrees.
+- After 1 hour, the turkey should be covered with foil and roasted for 2 hours or more, occasionally basting, until a thermometer in the thickest part of the thigh reads 170 to 175 degrees.

 - When the turkey is removed from the oven, it should be left to stand for 20 minutes before carving.

-- You can then use the drippings to make gravy — just don’t add any flour.
+- You can then use the drippings to make gravy — don’t add flour.